davidwrede/chef-web-docs-1/step_resource/step_resource_mdadm_raid1.rst

+.. tag resource_mdadm_raid1

 ..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-..
-To create and assemble a |raid| 1 array from two disks with a 64k chunk size:
+To create and assemble a RAID 1 array from two disks with a 64k chunk size:

 .. code-block:: ruby